dudeperf3ct/dudeperf3ct.github.io/sensei/marc_andreessen.md

 Hollywood is very unlike the Valley.
 Probably the biggest difference is in the valley if you say that somebody's startup is just all a story and no substance, it's very offensive things to say.
 In Hollywood, they take that as a huge compliment because the whole point is to tell a great story.
 The other main difference is, the people in Valley think their life is harder or it's harder to start the companies or it's hard to compete for the business.
 Hollywood is much more difficult.
 It's actually more hardcore competitive, even compared to vicious business environment.

-The way modern venture captial firms work is kind of strange and interesting.
+<span class='purple'>The way modern venture captial firms work is kind of strange and interesting.
 So, we inbound 2000 pitches per year from qualified referred entrepreneurs.
-So, lot of it about meeting and trying to survive the tsunami.
+So, lot of it about meeting and trying to survive the tsunami.</span>

 <span class='red'>I have a little simulation of Peter Thiel.
 He lives on my shoulder right here.
 I argue with him all day long.</span>